rocas3096/Express.js-Note-Taker/README.md

 # Express.js-Note-Taker

 ## Description
-This Express.js note taker was constructed to test my knowledge and skills regarding server setup and implementation.
-More specifically, I wanted to test my skills in using Express.
-In using Express, I practiced creating post, fetch, and get requests, as well as their corresponding paths and responses.
-Additionally, I was also able to work on modifying saved items by destructuring user responses and then stringifying them for my db.json file.
-All in all, it was a fun project that really let me dive into my new skill set and gave me a handy note maker for the future.
+The Express.js Note Taker is a server-side application designed to showcase server setup and implementation skills, specifically focusing on using Express.js.
+It demonstrates the creation of routes for handling post, fetch, and get requests, along with their corresponding paths and responses.
+The application also includes functionality for modifying saved items by destructuring user responses and stringifying them for storage in a JSON file (db.json).
+This project provided an opportunity to dive into the Express.js skill set while building a useful note-taking application.

 ## Table of Contents
 - [Installation](#installation)